aDecoy/AI-gym_with_Mujoco-py/README.md

 # AI-gym_with_Mujoco-py
 Here I show how to setup your enviorment to run AI-gym enviorments that use the physic engine Mujoco.
 This was a pain to get working on windows, so this repository will have a setup guide and an example on how to learn to walk.
+Under construction.

 AI gym is a library for machine learning, with where you can try to make your model play games, learn to walk, solve a cube etc.
 Some of the enviorments in AI-gym use a physic engine.
-To use cool enviorments such as [ant-v2](https://gym.openai.com/envs/#mujoco), bipedal locomotion, and the (new robotic arm enviorments for AI-gym)(https://blog.openai.com/ingredients-for-robotics-research/), you need your mujoco-py which lets your python to comunicate with the C++ code that runs the physic engine.
+To use cool enviorments such as [ant-v2](https://gym.openai.com/envs/#mujoco), bipedal locomotion, and the [new robotic arm enviorments for AI-gym](https://blog.openai.com/ingredients-for-robotics-research/), you need your mujoco-py which lets your python to comunicate with the C++ code that runs the physic engine.

-# Setup
+## Setup
 Here i show how you get mujoco, mujoco-py and gym to work together in your enviorment.
 This shows setup for Windows OS, but i dont expect the other operating systems to be very diffrent.

 **Visual studio 2017**,